arancormonk/ziguanos/docs/smp_implementation_plan.md

 This document provides a detailed, step-by-step plan for implementing Symmetric Multi-Processing (SMP) support in the Ziguanos operating system.
 The plan follows Intel x86-64 architecture recommendations and industry-standard practices for multi-processor systems.

-**UPDATE (2025-07-08)**: After comprehensive code analysis, SMP support has been fully implemented in Ziguanos.
-This document now reflects the completed implementation status and provides guidance for future enhancements.
+**UPDATE (2025-07-10)**: Comprehensive code analysis reveals that SMP boot infrastructure is **fully implemented** in Ziguanos.
+Multiple CPUs successfully boot and enter idle loops.
+However, without a scheduler implementation, the additional CPUs cannot execute tasks.
+This document now accurately reflects the current implementation status and provides guidance for completing the remaining components.

 ## Prerequisites